-The music of Hanna Kulenty Kulenty and technique Press quotes
+The music of Hanna Kulenty Kulenty quotes Press quotes

-Some quotes of Hanna Kulenty about her technique.
+Some texts by Hanna Kulenty about her music and her technique.

 An arch is simply a structure of a defined emotional course, of a defined climate, containing a climax.
 At the same time, an arch does not have to follow a classical course - from the introductory phase, through the climax up to the last sounds.
 It may begin at any place, for example from the climax.
 I like to write very much as if the work began from the middle, from the climax.
 Only later does everything fall into an order in which every arch has its own length, develops in its own way, and not at all simultaneously.
 This is exactly how both of my symphonies are constructed. [...]
 A polyphony of arches is an overlapping of several arches, combined in such a way that the work as a whole will have the form of an arch.
 I also try to arrange the climaxes of particular arches in succession one after another, so that something like a permanent climax is formed.